Wed, 04/15/2020 - 10:55am

 Time is precious.
 Every minute you waste at a less-than-desirable job is a minute that could better be used fulfilling your purpose and making a real difference in your community.
 If, however, you never clarify what makes you tick and why, you'll continue indefinitely in your unsatisfying lifestyle.

 You don't necessarily need to exude passion every day, but you do need a career you find fulfilling and meaningful.
 Finding such a career may seem impossible, but things will quickly fall into place when you determine your 'why.'
 This involves a deep dive into your unique talents and interests to determine how you can make a difference while actually appreciating your career.
-Key reasons for making this effort are highlighted below:
+Find five key reasons to make this effort highlighted below.

 1. Your Work and Your Mental Health Are Closely Linked